Calgary Aboriginal Urban Affairs Committee

-- the establishment of the CAUAC Youth Achievement Award
+- The establishment of the CAUAC Aboriginal Youth Achievement Award

 Forum for Public Presentation

-The Committee receives information, reports, or complaints from individuals, groups and organizations who are concerned with Aboriginal issues.
-You may contact Lorna Crowshoe of The City of Calgary, Calgary Neighbourhoods for further information.
+The Committee receives information, reports, or feedback from individuals, groups and organizations who are concerned with Aboriginal issues.
+You may contact Lorelei Higgins of The City of Calgary, Calgary Neighbourhoods for further information.

 Want to join the Aboriginal Urban Affairs Committee?